stephan-nylinder/module-organising-data-dm-practices/_episodes/102-maintaining-data-integrity-and-authenticity.md

 2. Put each **observation in its own row** - The individual measures (e.g. *180*, *Present*, or *MTND1-6*)
 3. **Do not combine multiple pieces of information in one cell** - Sometimes it just seems like one thing, but it is easier to later combine single cell information, than to separate combined data into single cells
 4. **Do not split combinable data in separate tables** - Even if it makes sense for a human, it can make export and analysis of your data unnecessarily complex.
 5. Create a **data dictionary**!
-Explain, to yourself and future users, what column headers mean, the units of measure, if you use abbreviations, etc. Store the dictionary as a separate document in proximity to data.
-Avoid including the information in the data file! <!-- For me, this is 'confusing'.
-The dictionary should not be in the sheet itself, but unless it is a tsv file, I would like to have the explanation of data in a separate sheet/tab in the file, to ensure it always accompany the data file if moved/copied (just as you do with a controlled vocabulary).
-If point 6 is done, then yes, the dictionary should also be exported into a separate file. -->
+Explain, to yourself and future users, what column headers mean, the units of measure, if you use abbreviations, etc. Store the dictionary separate from, but in in proximity to, data.
+For example, either in a separate table, or a separate file.
 6. For storage, export and interoperability, export the cleaned data to a **text based format** like **TSV**, or **CSV**.
 This ensures that anyone can use the data, and is the format required by most data repositories.

 An additional advice - If multiple contributors collect data in the same spreadsheet, make sure you enter the data in the same way.
-A spreadsheet containing data in multiple formats is a guarantee for errors and confusion!
+A spreadsheet containing data in multiple formats can cause errors and confusion!

 Things to consider when working with tabular data: